by Roth J. Preap, Grants Program Associate

 We have all been here before.
 So much to do, but so little time.
 The fact of the matter is that you are doing the best you can with the amount of time you have.

-Before beginning your request, we must understand the general outline of a grant application.
+Before beginning your request, you must understand the general outline of a grant application.

-For starters, you’re describing a program in such a way that even individuals who aren’t familiar with it can understand what it is, who it benefits, and how it works.
+For starters, you’ll want to describe a program in such a way that even individuals who aren’t familiar with it can understand what it is, who it will benefit, and how it will work.
 You’ll want to make sure they understand how vital your program is and how much of a difference it will make in people’s lives.
 Finally, you should do it without repeating yourself, so that each section of the application is used to address only the question that has been posed.
 If you find yourself writing, “as I’d previously stated,” go back and modify the application to ensure that this is no longer the case.

 Advice From The Field

 If you can, through land, sea, or sky – connect with the funder before you apply.
 Funders receive many grant requests every year.
 They are also tasked with evaluating them on an ongoing basis.
 So, their time is limited but it is important to reach out to them to better understand their grant cycles, fund priorities, and guidelines.
 If you are unable to connect with a representative from the funding organization, apply to them, but only if the funder’s guidelines or priorities are a clear fit for your organization.

 Not every evaluator will know about your organization.
 Therefore, it is important to connect your organization’s history and mission to the program you are requesting funding for.
 This will reinforce why you are applying for the program with the evaluator.
 Ultimately, this is the first connection many evaluators will make.
 If you have more doubts about the request, it may be best to reevaluate your program’s needs.